Huw Lewis: Political career

 Elected to the position of Assistant General Secretary of Welsh Labour, he organised the campaign for the Labour "Yes" Vote campaign in 1997, that lead to the creation of the Welsh National Assembly.

 Elected to the National Assembly for Wales in 1999 as a Labour and Co-operative Party candidate to represent Merthyr Tydfil and Rhymney.
 He has been party Whip in the Assembly, a post he resigned following the resignation of Alun Michael as First Secretary.
 He has also been Deputy Minister for Education and Lifelong Learning in October 2000, a post he resigned following the use of a landfill site in Trecatti, within his constituency, for the disposal of carcasses during the foot and mouth crisis (16 April 2001).
+He was the first Welsh Minister forced to resign due to breach of convention, in this case the convention of collective ministerial responsibility.

 He was re-elected in 2003 and was appointed Deputy Minister for Social Justice and Regeneration in May 2003.
 In the Third Assembly he was appointed Deputy Minister for the Economy and Transport on 31 May 2007 but announced to the media that due to his private opposition to One Wales coalition deal with Plaid Cymru he had been sacked on 18 July 2007, having been the only one of Labour's then 26 AMs to vote against Labour's coalition with Plaid Cymru.

 On 26 June 2013 in light of the resignation of Leighton Andrews, Lewis was appointed Minister for Education and Skills.
 Not being a Welsh language speaker, that brief was returned to First Minister Carwyn Jones.

 In January 2016, Lewis announced that he would leave the Assembly at the election in May of that year.